xrarch/xremu/README.md

-# LIMNemu (C+SDL)
+# XR/EMU (C+SDL)

-Emulates the LIMNstation fantasy computer, inspired by late 80s Unix workstations.
+Emulates the XR/station fantasy computer, inspired by late 80s RISC workstations.

 The long-term goal is to create a really neat (but useless) emulated desktop computer.